 This novel is a work of "faction," blending the known facts with a dose of fiction to bring Jem's world to life.
 A tale of love and loss,

 Finding Jem Belcher.

 A powerful insight into Georgian London.

-as an e-book, and available to download.
+e-book, and available to download.